 The guideline contains tables which consider the gross incomes of both parents and appropriate deductions.
-To calculate the basic child support obligation, you multiply the ‘combined parental income’ by the suitable ‘child support percentage.’
-The definition of ‘income’ is based on the most current Federal tax return’s gross income minus any deductions for city income taxes and social security.
+To calculate the obligatory child support basic, you multiply the ‘parents’ combined income by the suitable percentage of child support.
+The definition of ‘income’ is based on upon the most current Federal tax return’s gross income minus any deductions for city income taxes and social security.

-The "child support percentage" is fixed as follows:
+The “percentage of child support" is fixed as follows:

-- no less than 35% of the combined parental income for five or more children.
+- for five children or more = no less than thirty-five percent of the parents’ combined income

 Enforcement of Child Support in New York: A court judgment or order can be enforceable in a circumstance in which there is a refusal by the non-custodial parent make child support payments.
 The enforcement can include liens on property, garnishment, income execution, wage deduction, or a possibly contempt of court ruling.
 In New York, it is not possible to discharge arrears of child support payments in bankruptcy court.

-Modification of Child Support in New York: Until each child is emancipated, the court has the power to modify custody, visitation and child support in the event of a demonstrated change in circumstances.
+Modification of Child Support in New York: Until each child is emancipated, the court has the power to modify custody, visitation and child support in the event of a demonstration that circumstances have changed.
 The modification could result in a change of custody or visitation, or an increase or decrease in the support obligation.
 Remarriage of either parent does not automatically result in a change of circumstances.
 In New York, a child is emancipated when he or she marries, joins the armed services.